Our Standards

 Clinical decisions are clinical.

-Diagnosis, treatment plan, modality choice, medication referral, risk assessment, safety planning — these are the licensed therapist’s call, sometimes in consultation with our Clinical Advisor.
+Diagnosis, treatment plan, modality choice, medication referral, risk assessment, and safety planning are the licensed therapist’s call, sometimes in consultation with our Clinical Advisor.
 The imam doesn’t override them.
 Imams cannot diagnose, prescribe, or treat clinical mental health conditions.
 Their lane is spiritual.

 It will happen.
 The protocol: the disagreement gets surfaced in the provider thread (not in front of the client), and the Clinical Advisor weighs in within two business days.
 If it’s a clinical question, the clinical view holds.
 If it’s a spiritual or scope question, the imam’s view holds.
 We document the resolution.
 We don’t paper over it.